 Welcome to Pierce County Family Court

-Pierce County Family Court consists of two judicial departments, three commissioners and a case coordinator.
+Pierce County Family Court consists of two judicial departments, commissioners and Family Court Services (supervisor, legal assistant, case coordinator and two staff GALs).
 It is a team dedicated to implementing the plan for Family Court while putting into practice learned lessons to reduce conflict and timely resolve disputes involving the custody of children.

 The main goals of Family Court include:

 - Identify, segregate and prioritize cases involving the custody of children.

 - Provide consistent and timely judicial decision-making with intensive case management, settlement conferences and education to litigants using Impact on Children seminars to speed case resolution and reduce conflict.

 Main Types of Cases

 The types of cases that are in Family Court: